Subscribe

-Thanks to many old and young enthusiasts in the world, the situation is quite different.
-If you check the boring statistical data of recording industry, you will notice a decline in selling of CD and a rise of vinyl records.
-Even the turntable market is rather increasing.
+Vinyl records will be really dead when nobody wants to listen to them anymore.
+Thanks to many old and young enthusiasts (including me and perhaps you?) in the world, the situation is not too bad.
+If you check the dry statistical data of the recording industry, you will notice a huge decline in selling CD and a rise of vinyl records.
+Even the turntable market is prospering.

 We may see a renaissance of vinyl records in our days.